MohdRas/kubernetes/README.md

     - databases cannnot be replicated using deployments.
 Reason - databases has state ( storage outside the node )
     - Need to manage, which pod is writing to the storage and reading.

-# minicube and kubectl
+# Development Tools - minicube and kubectl
 - minukube is a one node cluster ( acts as master as well as worker node too).
-- As it as a master node and worker node so **all the components of master & worker node already be installed.**
+- As it as a master & worker node so **all the components of master & worker node already be installed.**
-- Minikube create virtual box on our laptop. **Basically minikube is a one node cluster which inside a virtual box on my laptop**.
+- **Minikube create virtual box on my machine.**
+- **Basically minikube is a one node cluster inside a virtual box**.
 - kubectl interacts with k8s cluster.
 -
 # install with kubeadm ( enable it in docker desktop )